obophenotype/uberon-phenoscape-ext/README.txt

 NOTE: If you get an error in the opening that says "org.xml.sax.SAXParseException: XML document structures must start and end within the same entity." this is an error in reading the core uberon file from SourceForge.
 Don't worry about it, just simply wait a few minutes and try again with a fresh opening of Protege.

-Switch on the Elk reasoner.
+Switch on the Elk reasoner (see how to get plugins above).
 If you are making changes, be sure to synchronize the reasoner.

 You have access rights to any classes that are highlighted in bold